-2.3 Low-level Control Loops
+C. Low-level Control Loops

 Two control loops have been implemented in the SIMULINK diagram as utility tools for the user.
 One controls the BHA movement by tracking a desired trajectory specified by the user.
 In the present work, a simple harmonic is used.
 The other loop controls the choke pressure (C2) by tracking a pressure reference signal.
 While the former is particular to the lab - it's purpose is mimicking heave motion - the latter is required in a real application and is designed as a PI-controller with gain scheduling.
 While gain scheduling for the proportional gain turned out to have little effect, scheduling on the integral time gave better performance.
 Qualitatively, the scheduler decreases the integral time with increasing pressure or tracking error.
-Figure 3 demonstrates the performance of the choke controller while tracking the reference signal from the MPCcontroller during suppression of a sine disturbance with 3 second period.
-The choke set position and position for the same experiment is shown in figure 4.
+Figure 5 demonstrates the performance of the choke controller while tracking the reference signal from the MPC-controller during suppression of a sine disturbance with 3 second period.
 The controller performs satisfactorily, however with a small time lag.